Mercury Milan: Mercury Milan Hybrid

 In March 2009, the 2010 Mercury Milan Hybrid was introduced with the Ford Fusion Hybrid to the US market.
 The powertrain consists of a 156 hp Atkinson-cycle variant of the Duratec 25 gasoline engine, 106-horsepower AC synchronous electric motor, and an Aisin-produced continuously variable transmission.
 When driving on electric-only mode (EV mode) the Fusion can achieve 47 mph and up to 2 miles of continuous EV driving.
 In city driving a full tank of fuel delivers 700 mi.
-U.S. Environmental Protection Agency (EPA) ratings for the Mercury Milan and Ford Fusion hybrid versions are 41 mpgus for city and 36 mpgus for highway.
+U.S. Environmental Protection Agency (EPA) ratings for the Milan and Fusion hybrid versions are 41 mpgus for city and 36 mpgus for highway.

 Ford set a modest sales target of about 25,000 vehicles a year for the Fusion and Milan hybrids.
-In total, 2,884 Mercury Milan Hybrids were sold.
+2,884 Milan Hybrids were sold.